raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 ## Session Management TLVs

+### Start Session

+The Start Session TLV (1) MAY be used by a client to indicate support for Session Signaling.
+It MUST NOT be initiated by a server.

+It is not required that this TLV be used in every session - the intention is to provide a suitable "No-Op" TLV to permit Session Signaling support to be negotiated without carrying any other information.

+This TLV has no SESSION-DATA.

+<< RB: this could perhaps also be used as a real "no-op" message to
+provide application-level keep-alive pings >>

-### Terminate
+### Terminate Session

-The Terminate TLV (1) MAY be sent by a server to request that the client terminate the session.
+The Terminate Session TLV (2) MAY be sent by a server to request that the client terminate the session.
 It MUST NOT be initiated by a client.

 The client SHOULD terminate the session as soon as possible, but MAY wait for any inflight queries to be answered.
 It MUST NOT initiate any